-HIGH RISK

 For more context around these scores, and to learn more about the criteria we used to assess how state laws, actions and attitudes toward LGBTQ+ people create business and talent risks, please visit outleadership.com/driving-equality/us-state-ceo-briefs/

 Brand Risk

-3

-MODERATE RISK

-Companies incur moderate risk to their brands by operating in Montana.
-The governor and one senator are vocally pro-LGBTQ+, while the other senator has an anti-LGBTQ+ voting record.
+Companies incur high risk to their brands by operating in Alabama, where there are no state wide LGBTQ+ inclusive nondiscrimination protection sand the state's governor and one of the senators have negative voting records on LGBTQ+ issues.

 Client Risk

-3

-MODERATE RISK

-There is moderate risk of LGBTQ+or strong ally clients pulling their business from companies operating in Montana in light of the state's business climate and reputation.
+There is notable risk of LGBTQ+or strong ally clients pulling their business from companies operating in Alabama in light of the state's business climate and reputation.

 Talent Risk

-3

-MODERATE RISK

-LGBTQ+ talent might consider Montana's legal and social environment unfriendly.
-There are no statewide nondiscrimination and hate crimes protections for sexual orientation or gender identity, both of which could make working in Wisconsin unattractive to LGBTQ+ professionals.
+LGBTQ+ professionals are very likely to consider Alabama's legal and social environment unfriendly.
+There is no statewide LGBTQ+ inclusive nondiscrimination law, and the state has discriminatory policies on gender marker changes, all of which make working in Alabama unattractive to LGBTQ+ talent.

 Marketing Risk

-NOTABLE RISK There is notable risk involved in marketing to the LGBTQ+community in Montana.
+There is high risk involved in marketing to the LGBTQ+community in Alabama, where there's been little progress towards legal equality over the last few decades.